MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementDeviceConfiguration.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ASSIGNMENTS <IMicrosoftGraphDeviceConfigurationAssignment1[]>: The list of assignments for the device configuration profile.
+ASSIGNMENTS <IMicrosoftGraphDeviceConfigurationAssignment[]>: The list of assignments for the device configuration profile.
   - `[Id <String>]`: Read-only.
   - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.

-BODYPARAMETER <IMicrosoftGraphDeviceConfiguration1>: Device Configuration.
+BODYPARAMETER <IMicrosoftGraphDeviceConfiguration>: Device Configuration.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
-  - `[Assignments <IMicrosoftGraphDeviceConfigurationAssignment1[]>]`: The list of assignments for the device configuration profile.
+  - `[Assignments <IMicrosoftGraphDeviceConfigurationAssignment[]>]`: The list of assignments for the device configuration profile.
     - `[Id <String>]`: Read-only.
     - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.